Never use that unhealthy store-bought version again!

 This foolproof recipe makes whipping up homemade sriracha fun and easy.
 From eggs and pasta dishes to tacos and pizza, the sizzling sauce tastes great on just about anything!

-- 1/2 pound fresh red jalapeño peppers, stemmed, seeded
+- 1/2 pound red jalapeño peppers fresh, stemmed, and seeded

-- 1/2 pound red bell peppers, stemmed, seeded
+- 1/2 pound red bell peppers fresh, stemmed, and seeded

 - 1/4 cup rice vinegar